timvanwolfswinkel/fork-cms-module-feedback-company/README.md

 ## Features

 * Show a reviews scoreboard on your website (now displaying star-icons in combination with [Font Awesome](https://github.com/FortAwesome/Font-Awesome))
+* Show a list of the latest reviews

 ## Installation